41 Cheap Activities for Kids at Home During a Quarantine

 It doesn’t have to be fancy, but learning how to cook and bake can be helpful when your kids grow up.

 Walk them through the process of something simple, like brownies, and enjoy the fruits of your labor together.
+Or, to make it easier, order a kit and get free recipes from Raddish Kids They even have cooking videos to create easy meals with your kids.

 6. Live Stream Zoo Animals